jsmarier-courses/exploratory-data-analysis-and-pitch-group-10-phoebe/mpad2003-eda-group-phoebe.md

 ### 3.2.
 Cleaning Data

 To clean the dataset for my analysis, I began by applying Trim Whitespace to remove any hidden spaces in the “Characteristics” column.
 This kept the row labels consistent and prevented issues when filtering or organizing the data.
-I also used the Remove duplicates tool to ensure the dataset did not contain repeated rows.
+I also used the Remove duplicates tool to ensure the dataset did not contain repeated rows.<br>
 Next, I froze the header row so that the ward names remained visible while scrolling through the spreadsheet.
 Because the dataset is huge, freezing the header made it easier to compare values across Somerset, Barrhaven West, and West Carleton–March.
-I also applied alternating row colours, added cell borders, adjusted the font, and center-aligned the values to improve readability and keep the commuting section visually organized.
+I also applied alternating row colours, added cell borders, adjusted the font, and center-aligned the values to improve readability and keep the commuting section visually organized. <br>
 After that, I manually removed rows and columns that were not relevant to my project I excluded the overall “City of Ottawa” column because my analysis focuses on comparing three specific wards rather than citywide totals, and keeping the aggregate values would have made the comparisons less meaningful.
 I isolated and grouped the rows that contain transportation data:

 - Car, truck, or van - as a driver